dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Qubit ``30`` is coupled to 5 additional qubits and qubit ``31`` is coupled to 6,\ [#]_
 but none common to both.
-Because each qubit is coupled to a limited set of other qubits, only a small subset of coupled qubits are also coupled in common to a third qubit.
+Because each qubit is coupled to a limited set of other qubits, only a minority of coupled qubits are also coupled in common to a third qubit.

 .. [#]